 - Corn tortillas, cut into strips and crisped in a little oil in a skillet

 WARM VINAIGRETTE While the meat marinates, roast the poblano.
 Meanwhile, in a large skillet, cook the bacon on medium heat until crisp.
-Drain the bacon on paper towels to use in the Tomato Salad, then sauté the onion and garlic in the remaining bacon grease.
-Add the beef stock, using a spatula to grab the crispy bits off the bottom (this is called ‘deglazing’ the pan’ and is an essential step for developing flavor).
-Add the roasted poblano, lime juice and salt and pepper and let simmer until slightly thick.
+Drain the bacon on paper towels to use in the Tomato-Avocado Salad, then sauté the onion and garlic in the remaining bacon grease.
+Add the beef stock, using a spatula to grab the crispy bits off the bottom (this is called "deglazing’ the pan" and is an essential step for developing flavor).
+Add the roasted poblano, lime juice and salt and pepper and let the Vinaigrette simmer until slightly thick.
 Turn off the heat and let rest until ready to serve.
-Can be made ahead, just rewarm before tossing into the Tomato Salad.
+The Warm Vinaigrette can be made ahead, just rewarm before tossing into the Tomato-Avocado Salad.

-SERVE & SAVOR (Grill the steak before continuing.)
-If needed, rewarm the vinaigrette, then toss well with the Tomato Salad, wilting the lettuce and wetting the entire mixture.
-Transfer the salad to individual plates, top with meat slices, garnish as desired.
+After the steak is cooked, while it's resting, rewarm the Warm Vinaigrette, then toss well with the Tomato-Avocado Salad, wilting the lettuce and wetting the entire mixture.
+Transfer the salad to individual plates, top with steak slices, garnish as desired.
 Dig in, devour!

 Salad Suppers with August Produce